 - 1. Make sure receivers of all extension phones are on the switch hook. - 2.
 Stay on the line.
-You may not hear dial tone immediately; the delay could be as long - 3.
+You may not hear dial tone immediately; the delay could be as long as a minute or more. - 3.
 Do not repeatedly depress the switch hook, as this will further delay your call. - 4.
 If you receive a "fast busy" or "all circuits are busy" recording, hang up and try again. - 5.
 If physical damage occurs in our equipment or facilities or your wiring, it may not be possible to complete your call.